Making sure you have the right credit card for your budget and spending is one of the best ways to save money on your everyday purchases.

 The Capital One Venture card is a travel rewards credit card that earns 2 miles per dollar on every purchase.
 It has a $95 annual fee and comes with up to a $100 fee credit for TSA PreCheck/Global Entry.
-It’s also offering a 60,000-mile welcome bonus after you spend $3,000 in the first three months.
+It’s also offering a 75,000-mile welcome bonus after you spend $4,000 in the first three months from account opening.

 Quicksilver from Capital One

 The Capital One Quicksilver credit card is a no annual fee cash back credit card that earns a fixed rate of 1.5% cash back on every purchase.
 You can earn a welcome cash bonus of $200 once you spend $500 within your first three months of account opening.

 The Savor Rewards credit card is another cash back credit card and has a $95 annual fee.
 Instead of flat rewards, it earns bonus rewards in specific categories, and is geared toward those who spend a good portion of their budget on dining and entertainment.
 It earns 4% cash back on dining, entertainment, and popular streaming services, 3% at grocery stores and 1% on all other purchases.
 You can earn a $300 cash bonus after you spend $3,000 on purchases within the first three months of account opening.